gethubai/hubai-web/docs/extensions/development/brains/brainClientManager.md

 ### Sending a prompt to generate an image

-To send a prompt to generate an image, you can use the `generateImage` method of the BrainClient:
+To send a prompt to generate an image, you can use the [IBrainClient.imageGeneration.generateImage](/docs/api/hubai-core/interfaces/services.IImageGenerationBrainCapability#generateimage) method:

 ```ts
 const MyExtension: IExtension = {